-Does it ever feel like having to repay your student loans is so far off that it is hard to even think about it?
-There are so many fun things and life plans to make that college graduates don’t want to be reminded that at least a decade of making student loan payments is not far off in their future.
-One approach is to do nothing, wait until the notices arrive, and then make a mad scramble to figure out a payment plan, but that obviously has a few drawbacks.
+Does it ever feel like having to repay your student loans is so far off that it's hard to even think about it?
+There are so many fun things to do and life plans to make that many college graduates put off thinking about the looming decade (at a minimum) of making student loan payments.

 Know Your Payment Amount